Goodbye 2022: A Record Year!

 I visited an old church in Conwy to see some very old painted decoration uncovered by restoration work being undertaken, it was wonderful to see but I was completely distracted by the pews installed by the Robert “Mouseman” Thompson workshops sometime in the 1950s.
 We have had just seven lots of “Mouseman” in our sales this year but together the total hammer prices added up to almost 20 thousand pounds, a strong indicator of the desire in the secondary market for items and furniture handmade by the company, we are always buzzing when we have the opportunity to offer them for sale

-We have in the auction world what we call sleepers - items which sit quietly in amongst until the sale day and then sell for way over estimate, one such item which springs to mind is lot 8 sold in the furniture sale held on April 12th.
-The mid-18th Anglo-Chinese huanghuali two-section bureau cabinet, probably made for an East India Company merchant in our Fine Art & Interiors auction in Colwyn Bay.
+We have in the auction world what we call sleepers, not railway sleepers but items which sit quietly in amongst until the sale day and then sell for way over estimate, one such item which springs to mind is lot 8 sold in the furniture sale held on April 12th a campaign mahogany cupboard top bureau.

 Mid 18th Century Padouk Bureau

 Mid 18th Century Padouk Bureau with upper twin mirrored doors and carry handles, 156cms H, 82cms W, 55cms D

 My other favourite items of 2022 auctioned, where both in the same sale held on November 19th::

 Lot number 641 the silver plated toast rack designed by Dr Christopher Dresser was consigned to sale with an estimate of £600-800 and sold for a toasty £2,200, the vendor was still using it to bring the toast to the table at breakfast pretty much right up until we took it in!